jsiebahn/jquery-tooltip/README.md

 A jQuery plugin to create styled tooltips with less coding.

-Visit [jQuery.findX on Github](https://github.com/jsiebahn/jquery-tooltip) for sources and examples.
+Visit [jQuery.tooltip on Github](https://github.com/jsiebahn/jquery-tooltip) for sources and examples.

 Start with jQuery tooltip